kubesphere/website/content/en/docs/project-user-guide/storage/volumes.md

 Cluster administrators configure PersistentVolumes using storage classes.
 In other words, to create a PersistentVolumeClaim in a project, your cluster must have an available storage class.
 If no customized storage class is configured when you install KubeSphere, [OpenEBS](https://openebs.io/) is installed in your cluster by default to provide Local Persistent Volumes.
 However, it does not support dynamic volume provisioning.
 In a production environment, it is recommended you configure storage classes in advance to provide persistent storage services for your apps.

-This tutorial demonstrates how to create a volume, mount a volume and use volume features from its detail page.
+This tutorial demonstrates how to create a volume, mount a volume and use volume features from its details page.

 ## Prerequisites